Whatever Happened to Slade: Critical reception

-James Belsey of the Bristol Evening Post noted the album contained "all of Slade's agression, but lack[s] the urgency of their earlier work".
+James Belsey of the Bristol Evening Post noted the album contained "all of Slade's aggression, but lack[s] the urgency of their earlier work".
 David Gritten of the Birmingham Evening Mail felt that it was an "encouraging enough album" and "far better than their last effort".
 He was, however, critical of the American influence on what he called a "very smooth sounding album, despite the energy of the playing and their straightforward rock and roll approach".
 He also believed Holder's vocals were "buried [too] far down in the production mix".
 Peter Trollope of the Liverpool Echo stated, "The American style of living has had its impact on their songwriting.
 Musically they are much the same as ever and can still belt it out with the best of them, but I'm afraid they are nowhere near par for the course on this album."

 Charles Shaar Murray of the NME was not impressed with the album, calling it "loud, shrill and trebly" and remarking that it "sounds like Status Quo speeded up and stuck inside a large cardboard box".
 He summarised, "The songs are the standard stuff that you get from bands who've worked a lot in the States: groupie songs, on-the-road songs and cutesy-cutesy-wiv-mah-silver spoon songs, plus hopeful stabs at Colourful Americana, all tricked out with occasional Beatley side trips and garage band guitar that's almost as terrible as the guitar on the Stooges' first album but not nearly as good."
 Dave Murray of the Reading Evening Post stated, "Slade return with their usual hard, pulsating rock.
 There are a couple of reasonable tracks but most of it sounds as though Slade are stuck in their own timewarp, unable to come to terms with the latest punk rock, and at the same time unable to pull themselves free from their early riff-laden sound."
 A reviewer for the Wishaw Press commented that the album did not "contain enough good material to justify top priority listening", which they considered to be "just average and easily forgettable attempts at rock and roll".
 E. R. Bender of The Northern Echo was negative, writing, "Nothing much new in the music and very few remarkable observations on scenes that have been dealt with a hundred times over by vastly more talented and more interesting bands before them."